 Many of my students will write larger since they have lots more space, and many will even incorporate colors into their strategies.
 It also makes checking work easier because you can see it by just walking by.
 To be honest, I have not done this activity in my classroom, but my fellow math teacher (shout out Ms. Henry!) has had success, so I plan to try it ASAP.
 She used it during independent practice to prepare for STAAR.

-Do you have any go to activities?
+Do you have any go to easy math activities?
 What are your students’ favorites?
 I would love to hear your other ideas for how to turn any worksheet into an activity.